AwesomeAley/ObsidianNotes/School Class Notes/Wireless Security/Wireless Clients.md

 3. The AP responds with an authentication response frame with sequence number 2, also set to open

 ### Part 2: Association
 1. Client sends an association request frame to the AP.
-The request contains chosen encrpytion tpyses if required.
+The request contains chosen encryption types if required.

-2.
+Notes on Authentication and Association
+A client can actually be *authenticated* to multiple APs at the same time, though not associated.
+This can speed up the association process when moving between APs.

+Besides open authentication, shared-key authentication was sometimes used in conjunction with WEP security.

+### Disassociation and Deauthentication
+Either a client or AP may send a disassociation frame to terminate the association.
+It is the polite wat to leave a WLAN.
+It is a notification, not a request; cannot be refused by any party (unless the frame's integrity check fails).

+Deauthentication frames automatically cause disassociation as well, since authentication is required for association.
+Deauthentication frames are commonly sent by APs to kick off devices.